 Almost all cultures and modern societies have rituals around the use and enjoyment of alcohol.
 In the United States, it’s legal and regulated, but it’s important to know when you or someone you love has become unable to control their drinking.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) is the standard tool for clinical professionals and researchers for the classification of mental health and substance use disorders.
 The DSM-5 includes Alcohol in its “Substance-Related and Addictive Disorders” category and outlines the dangers of use, abuse, and dependence.
-Review some of the following to see if they apply to you, or someone you love:

 The central nervous system (CNS) consists of the brain and the spinal cord.
 It is constantly communicating with cells and organs to ensure the body is functioning properly.
 The brain and the body are constantly seeking harmony in order to function well.
 The medical term is homeostasis, and it means that when anything disrupts the CNS, efforts must be made to return to a certain level of stability.
 For example, when the body becomes hot from exercise or being outside in the sun, we sweat in an effort to cool off or reach the previous level of homeostasis.